 Politely Turning Someone Down

-What if They Keep Asking You
+What If They Keep Asking Me Out?

-If they start to stalk you (beyond the normal Facebook, Twitter, Instagram, social media) but if they start calling your friends to see where you are, hang out outside your door, or where you work -- then you might have something serious.
+If they start to stalk you then rethink your boundaries.
+I’m talking about stalking that goes beyond the normal Facebook, Twitter, Instagram, and general social media.
+If they start calling your friends to see where you are, hang out outside your home, or where you work — then you might have something serious.
 Don’t give them attention.
 This person is probably insecure and possibly controlling.
 Let them know they’re overstepping their boundaries.

 All I can say is… I hope that never happens to you.

-What if my Friend Likes me, But I don't Like Them
+What If My Friend Likes Me, But I Don’t Like Them?

 If a close friend asks you out on a date or maybe a romantic outing… or if they confess their love for you… be kind.
-They’ve probably been working toward this moment for awhile.
-If you don’t like them back they may have misread you at some point, or maybe you flirted with them too much.
+They’ve probably been working toward this moment for a while.
+If you don’t like them back, they may have misread you at some point, or maybe you flirted with them too much.

 What are the best ways to turn someone down gracefully?

-What if I end up Liking Them Later Down the Road?
+What If I End Up Liking Them Later Down the Road?

-You may want to try to gauge how they feel.
-Try asking them questions about how they see the friendship, what they like about you, if they’re seeing someone, and eventually getting to the point.
+Gauge how they feel.
+Try asking them questions about how they see the friendship, what they like about you, if they’re seeing someone, and eventually get to the point.